ArenKDesai/Aren-s-Notes/Big Data Systems/HBase & Cassandra Query Language.md

 Rows are emphasized, even if it means one row has millions of columns.
 They're never split across regions, as HBase only supports single-row transactions.

 Within a static column, there is at most one partition key.
-The partition key keeps track of the "topics" of a column, the primary key
+The partition key keeps track of the "topics" of a column, the primary key is like the address in memory, and the cluster key helps locate the node the data is located in.
 ### Custom types
 ```
 cass.execute("""